maestrano/impac-angular/README.md

 ### Tests
 [TODO]

-### Bugs & Things to Improve
+### Bugs, Refactor and Improvements
 - Refactor `analytics.less` into modular structure.
 - Gulp sourcemap errors are not giving accurate stack trace lines in browser console, have removed for now.
 - ImpacThemingProvider: look into how angular material does their custom themes.
 - Fix gulp watch task, seems to be not working consitantly.
 - dashboard.tmpl.html dashboard management sections is currently broken.
-- bootstrap files are currently included within the project, this should be a dependency of angular-impac.
+- bootstrap files are currently included within the project, this should be a dependency of impac-angular.

+### Roadmap
+- tabs components
+  - multi-tab lazy loading
+  - switch between 'tabs' & 'pills' UI style
+  - ng-include options for app specific custom template include.

 ### Licence
 Copyright 2015 Maestrano Pty Ltd